 In general air travel does not pose any significant problems for travellers with well-conditioned diabetes.
 However, some precautions are needed before travelling.
-Please consult the CAA for more advice here
+Please consult for more advice here

 RESPIRATORY DISEASES - I have a lung condition which makes me breathless sometimes.
 Am I liable to have problems on an airplane?